6 Bayesian Updating & Spatial Temporal Modelling

 , K

-is the number of independent variables i.e., 4, and the offset variable from the Expected
+is going to contain the number of independent variables i.e., 4, and the offset variable from the Expected

 will be extracted as e